ViennaTools/ViennaPS/examples/trenchOxidation/README.md

 ## Tips

-- Set `yMin` deep enough that `yMin < −trenchDepth − a few × gridDelta`; the domain boundary clips the level set if the trench floor is too close to `yMin`.
 - For narrow, deep trenches (`depth/width > 3`) reduce `timeStep` or increase
   `pressure` to avoid premature pinch-off artifacts.
 The CFL limiter handles most cases automatically, but very thin oxide shells in a pinched trench can cause the